 The Spanish government, after having the incident thoroughly investigated, has said the child died due to the neglect of her mother and not due to any fault with Alicante Airport’s equipment, which is fully compliant with all EU safety regulations.

-When you willingly place a five-month-old baby on a luggage carousel and look away, you can’t honestly expect much else of a verdict — no matter how tragic and desperately sad the outcome.
-Hopefully other parents will take note.
+After all, when you willingly place a five-month-old baby on a luggage carousel and look away, you cannot honestly expect much else of a verdict — no matter how tragic and desperately sad the outcome.

 Hopefully other parents traveling anywhere in the world, and not just Spain, will take note.